 You can also watch craftspeople hard at work at some of the stalls, and there are various other events planned throughout the market season like the “Tower on Fire” which is a beautiful fireworks and light show right at the Old Gate.

-Why the Speyer Christmas market?
+Why the Speyer Christmas Market was Our Favorite

 ✅ Perfect size